A Review of Generalized Zero-Shot Learning Methods: Review of GZSL Methods

+{ Autoencoders (AEs) are unsupervised learning techniques that leverage NNs for representation learning.
+They learn how to compress/encode the data firstly.
+Then, they learn how to reconstruct the data back into a representation as close to the original data as possible.
+In other words, AEs exploit an encoder to learn an embedding space and then employ a decoder to reconstruct the inputs.
+The main advantage of AEs is that they can be trained in an unsupervised manner.

-Several \textit{auto-encoder}-based frameworks have been proposed to solve the domain shift problem~\cite{biswas2018preserving,yu2018zero,li2019compressing,liu2018zero,guo2017sinet}.
-To achieve this, a decoder can be imposed by an additional constraint in learning different mappings.
-Annadani and Biswas~\cite{biswas2018preserving} used an encoder to map the semantic space into the visual space using an MLP and a decoder to reconstruct the inputs.
-Specifically, the similarity level between different classes, which is measured by the cosine similarity measure, is integrated into an objective function to preserve the relations.
-A \textit{Low-rank embedded semantic auto-encoder} (LESAE)~\cite{liu2018zero} uses an encoder to map the low-rank visual features to the semantic space, while the decoder aims to reconstruct the original visual features. \textit{Latent space encoding} (LSE)~\cite{yu2018zero} explores some common semantic characteristics between different modalities and connects them together.
-For each modality, an encoder-decoder framework is exploited, in which an encoder is used to decompose the inputs as a latent representation while a decoder is employed to reconstruct the inputs. \textit{Product quantization ZSL} (PQZSL)~\cite{li2019compressing} defines an orthogonal common space, which learns a codebook, to project the visual features and semantic representations into a common space using a center loss~\cite{guo2017sinet} and an auto-encoder, respectively.
-The orthogonal common space enables the classes to be more discriminative, thus the model can achieve better performance.
+AEs have been widely used to solve GZSL problem.
+To achieve this, a decoder can be imposed by an additional constraint for learning different mappings~\cite{liu2018zero}.} The framework proposed by Biswas and Annadani~\cite{biswas2018preserving} integrates the similarity level, e.g., cosine distance, into an objective function to preserve the relations. \textit{Latent space encoding} (LSE)~\cite{yu2018zero} explores some common semantic characteristics between different modalities and connects them together.
+For each modality, an encoder-decoder framework is exploited, in which an encoder is used to decompose the inputs as a latent representation while a decoder is employed to reconstruct the inputs. \textit{Product quantization ZSL} (PQZSL)~\cite{li2019compressing} defines an orthogonal common space, which learns a codebook, to project the visual features and semantic representations into a common space using a center loss function~\cite{guo2017sinet} and an auto-encoder, respectively.
+The orthogonal common space enables the classes to be more discriminative, thus the model can achieve better performances.
 In addition, PQZSL compresses the visual features into compact codes using quantizers to approximate the nearest neighbors.
-The \textit{multi-channel Gaussian mixture variational auto-encoder} (MCGM-VAE)~\cite{shao2020generalized} uses two VAE to learn the cross-modal latent features from the visual and semantic spaces, respectively.
+In adition, study~\cite{shao2020generalized} adopts two variational auto-encoder (VAE) models to learn the cross-modal latent features from the visual and semantic spaces, respectively.
 Cross alignment and distribution alignment strategies are devised to match the features from different spaces.